 Voices from HMP Holloway

 Women in Prison was delighted to host an exhibition in Parliament of a beautiful and powerful patchwork quilt created in 2012 by women in HMP Holloway, which is now closed.
 Each patch tells a different story about life in prison.
-The quilt was made from materials found around Holloway - including a prison officer’s trousers!
+The quilt is made using materials found inside the prison including curtains and prison officers' trousers.

-The exhibit in Parliament had a huge impact on MPs and Peers - with many of them tweeting prictires and writing to WIP, offering their support.
-They included John Bird, now Baron Bird, who along with Gordon Roddick of The Body Shop, founded The Big Issue magazine, which provides homeless people with an income and an outlet for their talent.
+The exhibit in Parliament had a huge impact on MPs and Peers - with many of them tweeting photos and contacting WIP to offer their support.
+They included John Bird, now Baron Bird, who alongside Gordon Roddick of The Body Shop, founded The Big Issue magazine, which provides homeless people with an income and an outlet for their talent.

 WIP hosted this exhibit as part of our purpose to provide a platform for women in prison to share their stories and speak “truth to power”.
 The quilt also helped to ensure politicians didn’t ignore the impact that the closure of Holloway has had on women.